Jamie East

 Jamie Alexander East (born 27 March 1974) is an English television presenter, broadcaster, journalist and singer-songwriter.

 Career

 He was the lead singer of the band The Beekeepers, who signed to Beggars Banquet in the late 1990s.
 They reformed in 2011 for a series of gigs, and continue to both gig and write to this day.

-He was the creator of entertainment website Holy Moly (website)Holy Moly and ran it until 2012, when he sold it to UK Television Producers Endemol.
+He was the creator of entertainment website Holy Moly and ran it until 2012, when he sold it to UK Television Producers Endemol.

 Television

 He began his TV career presenting Big Brother spin-off show Big Brother's Bit on the Side alongside Emma Willis and Alice Levine from the show's revival on Channel 5 in 2011 until January 2013.

 In 2014 he became the presenter of Thronecast, the Game of Thrones fan show on Sky Atlantic, alongside comedian Rachel Parris.
 In 2015, Thronecast went live every Monday night, and Jamie was joined by Sue Perkins.

 On Halloween 2015, Jamie co-presented Most Haunted Live! with Rylan Clark-Neal on Really.
 It became the highest rated show the channel had ever seen, out performing Channel 4 & 5 in its time slot.

 In October 2016, East co-presented Celebrity Haunted Hotel Live on the W TV channel, alongside Christine Lampard and Matt Richardson.